-Rapidity densities dN/dy for identified particles are obtained by integrating the particle spectra over the full $p_T$ range at a certain rapidity range using power-law (for pions), exponential (in $m_T$ for kaons) and Boltzmann fit-functions (for protons).
-Using a similar mechanism, we extract the net-proton rapidity density by fitting the net-proton spectra, namely subtracting spectra of $\bar{p}$ from that of protons, by a fit function.
-The function was extrapolated to the lower $p_T$ region to calculate the integrated yield at low $p_T$ , which was combined with the yield calculated from data to obtain the total net-proton yield over the full $p_T$ range.
-Figure 3 shows the net-proton rapidity in p+p collisons at 200 GeV, and a comparison to the net-proton production by PYTHIA [8] and the HIJING model with baryon junction [9].
-The red squares are the results when a Boltzmann function was used, while the green dots represent that from an exponential function in $p_T$ .
-The calculated net-proton yield could be affected when different fit function was used to extrapolate to the lower $p_T$ , in fact, a factor of ~ 1.5 difference was seen between the results from using these two functions, which may suggest different explanation at low $p_T$ soft physics.
-The gray boxes between two sets of result from these two functions, just to show the upper and lower limit of yields, when different function was extrapolated to the low $p_T$ range.
+Rapidity densities dN/dy for identified particles are obtained by integrating the particle spectra over the full p_T range at a certain rapidity range using power-law (for pions), exponential (in m_T for kaons) and Boltzmann fit-functions (for protons).
+Using a similar mechanism, we extract the net-proton rapidity density by fitting the net-proton spectra, namely subtracting spectra of \bar{p} from that of protons, by a fit function.
+The function was extrapolated to the lower p_T region to calculate the integrated yield at low p_T , which was combined with the yield calculated from data to obtain the total net-proton yield over the full p_T range.
+Figure 3 shows the net-proton rapidity distribution in p+p collisons at 200 GeV, and a comparison to the net-proton production by PYTHIA ^[10] and the HIJING model(including single diffractive processes) with baryon junction ^[11].
+The red squares are the results when a Boltzmann function was used, while the green dots represent that from an exponential function in p_T .
+An exponential in p_T fit gave a 1.5 times higher yield than that of a Boltzmann fit.
+The big difference might suggest different explanations at low p_T soft physics.
+The gray boxes between two sets of result from these two functions, is to show the upper and lower limit of yields, when different function was extrapolated to the low p_T range.

 Figure 3.
 Net-proton rapidity density in p+p collisions.
-The red squares are the net-proton yield obtained by using a Boltzmann function to extrapolate to the lower $p_T$ , and the green dots are the results obtained using an exponential in $p_T$ function.
+The red squares are the net-proton yield obtained by using a Boltzmann function, and the green dots are the results obtained using an exponential in p_T function.

 The region around mid-rapidity is almost baryon-free, while a large net-proton density was observed at the forward.
-Even we have seen a difference when different functions were used to extrapolate to the lower $p_T$ , HIJING/B's estimate is still systematically closer to our data, while PYTHIA's are lower at mid-rapidity, and higher at the forward.
+Even though we have seen a difference when different functions were used to extrapolate to the lower p_T , HIJING/B's estimate is still systematically closer to our data, while PYTHIA's are lower at mid-rapidity, and higher at the forward.